izlyforever/cpplibforCP/docs/math/numberTheory.md

 }
 ```

-## Euler and Mobious
+## Euler and Mobius

-Euler's Totient function and Mobious function.
+Euler's Totient function and Mobius function.
 The have many in common.

 The key points are: